 - Tuesday, Jan.
 22st – Existing Home Sales.
 Home sales, boosted by exceptional amounts of government stimulus in the mortgage markets, are expected to continue strengthening.
 A positive report may boost metals, even if it is primarily because metals are, for now, trading akin to risk assets such as stocks.

 - Thursday Jan.
 24th – Jobless Claims & Leading Economic Indicators.
 These reports may give mixed signals.
 Jobs numbers, heavily supplemented by government spin, are improving.
-However, the most recent report on Leading Economic Indicators have been foreshadowing a slowdown.
+However, the most recent report on Leading Economic Indicators has been foreshadowing a slowdown.